BAFA LAKE TURKEY

 Built on very rugged and rocky terrain, the Latmos / Herakleia Ancient City is surrounded by 6.5 km long walls, which are reinforced with 65 towers.
 The city walls showing regular rectangular and square stone workmanship were built in the Hellenistic Period.
 Herakleia, which was inhabited according to the Hippodamos city plan, is one of the examples where the grid-shaped parcel and street plan that cut each other perpendicularly are well implemented.

 The Temple of Athena in Herakleia, located on the rocky terrain behind the harbor, is one of the best-preserved structures in the city.
 It is a Hellenistic Age structure with two columns, in Templum in Antis style.
 The Agora of Herakleia, located to the east of the Temple of Athena, has two floors and the first floor has survived today.
 The places of the shops and inns in the agora are clear to explore.
-And, the walls on the south side shows how stonework was good at that time.
+And, the walls on the south side show how stonework was good at that time.

 MYTHOLOGY IN HERAKLEIA

 For Endimon and Selene, love was the light.
 Even Zeus enjoys this love and asks Endimon about his wish.
-Endimon wishes “an immortal sleep”.
+Endimon wishes for “an immortal sleep”.
 Since that day, the peaks of the Besparmak Mountains shine like snow in the moonlight, and the voice of Endimon’s reedpipe is heard.

-Endimon had great love to the Goddess of the Moon, Selene is a beautiful woman who travels the sky with a silver-wheeled cart pulled by two horses.
+Endimon had a great love for the Goddess of the Moon, Selene is a beautiful woman who travels the sky with a silver-wheeled cart pulled by two horses.
 She had also many other lovers.
 It is known that she was even with Zeus and had a daughter named Pandia, and she made love to God Pan in Arcadia.
 But, the most legendary love of Selene was with Endimon.
 It is said that she has 50 daughters from Endimon.

 WHAT TO EAT AROUND BAFA LAKE?

-Along the way, local restaurants stand out, especially for fish lovers, where they can taste fresh fish such as sea bass, eel and mullet caught from the lake.
+Along the way, local restaurants stand out, especially for fish lovers, where they can taste fresh fish such as sea bass, eel, and mullet caught from the lake.
 At the same time, you should not return without tasting the delicious olive oil dishes of Aegean cuisine.

 HOW TO GO BAFA LAKE / KAPIKIRI / LATMOS / HERAKLEIA?